iseki-masaya/clearcrypt/CONTRIBUTING.md

 ## Submitting a patch

 * Fork this repository on github
+* Create a branch with your changes
+* If you haven't already done so, add yourself to AUTHORS.txt
-* Make your changes and send us a pull request
+* Send a pull request
 * Your change will be discussed for potential inclusion